 Goss’s office at Webster was targeted for a hate crime (2001); his hardback copy of Jesus ACTED UP was carved out and stuffed with rotting meat by a Public Safety Officer.
 Public Safety and a few administrators were aware of the identity of the perpetrator and covered up the crime.
 In 2003, Goss was endorsed for tenure by the Department of Religious Studies, but a group of closeted faculty and a new dean moved to repeal the recommendation for tenure.
 Goss believes that there were covert scripts, including a public outcry by conservative faculty surrounding the publication of Queering Christ.
 Some seventy scholars from all over the world wrote on Goss’s behalf; students protested the decision.
 The administration supported the decision to deny tenure to Goss.

-Robert Goss is now Senior Pastor/Theologian of the MCC Church in the Valley in North Hollywood. (http://www.mccvalley.org/) He legally married Rev. Joseph Shore in California prior to Prop 8, and they changed their married names to Shore-Goss.
-Besides pasturing an inclusive community of faith, Dr. Robert Shore-Goss teaches part-time at Claremont School of Theology and California State University at Northridge.
-He and his partner are active in the Marriage Equality movement to repeal Prop 8.
+Goss legally married Rev. Dr. Joseph Shore in California prior to Proposition 8, and they changed their married names to Shore-Goss.
+The couple was active in the Marriage Equality Movement to repeal Proposition 8.
+Besides pastoring an inclusive community of faith, Dr. Robert Shore-Goss taught part-time at Claremont School of Theology and California State University at Northridge (2004-2017).

 (This biographical statement provided by Robert Shore-Goss.)